Understanding Cubic Feet

 First Step: 100 inches (width of dry van) minus 48 inches (straight-loaded pallet) = 52 inches remaining.

-52 inches remaining minus 40 inches (straight loaded pallet = 12 inches remaining) (plenty of room for securement)
+Second step: 52 inches remaining minus 40 inches (straight loaded pallet = 12 inches remaining) (plenty of room for securement)

-Step 3: Load each pallet in a pinwheel pattern, alternating the 40-inch and 48-inch sides.
+Step three: Load each pallet in a pinwheel pattern, alternating the 40-inch and 48-inch sides.
 This will leave you with seven pallets in each direction (a total of fourteen) per row, requiring a total of 616 inches.
 By strategically “pinwheeling” 28 pallets, you will be able to load them onto a 53-foot dry van trailer.

 Here’s how “turning” pallets works, assuming the dry van used is 102 inches wide: